 2) The Anatomy of the User Interfaces

-I needed a way to architect the System in a way that would make sense for Designers and Developers; the primary users of a Design System.
+I needed to architect the System in a way that would make sense for Designers and Developers; the primary users of a Design System.
 Since I had written about this thing I call The Anatomy of UI, I decided to take that as a framework for the system.
 As a Designer, you have to consciously or unconsciously think about the five parts that make up every interface, digital or analog; Color, Space, Typography, Depth, and Motion.
 As a Developer, you also have to think about those in the form of CSS declarations.
 So it made sense to me to create a shared language based on these parts.

 If you were to look into OSKRHQ.DS’ code, you will see that the package is organized like this: